AstonKhor/Tomodachi-Town/README.md

 # Context and goal

-As an introvert, I have always struggled to continue to reach out to friends.
-I had previously kept an excel sheet of friends and how often I want to hang out with them every year.
-Then I can tick off in there everytime I see them.
-Subsequently it lets me know that I am reaching my goal of hangouts.
-This app is my attempt at gamifying that habit of conscientiousness with friends to make it a fun experience.
+This app is built to gamifying that habit of conscientiousness with friends to make it a fun experience.
+The app will allow you to set goals for number of hangouts with friends and will notify you of their birthdays, all with a cute interface.

 ## Preview